aminya/flowgen-package/Readme.md

 ```

 ```
-❯ node ./bin/flowgen-package.js
-Usage:  [options]
+Usage: flowgen-package [options]

 Options:
   -V, --version                              output the version number --packageName <packageName>                The name of the package --bundlePath <bundlePath>                  Generate a bundle suitable for FlowTyped at this path --typesInstallScript <typesInstallScript>  The install script used to install `@types/packageName`.
 By default npm install is used
   --packageDir <packageDir>                  If given instead of installing `@types/packageName`, the types for this package are generated
-  -h, --help                                 display help for command
+  --beautify                                 Beautify the output -h, --help                                 display help for command
 ```